samuadda/CoderHub-JavaScript-Challenges/README.md

 ##### Challenge Description

-Write a function that receives text of type string.
+Write a function that receives the text of type string.
 The function checks whether all letters have the same case sensitivity in the entered word or not.
 The function then returns the result of type boolean.

 ---